fossasia/susi.ai/README.md

 ### How to connect to Susi Hardware?
 * **Step 1:** Configure your Susi Hardware Device using instructions on https://github.com/fossasia/susi_hardware
 * **Step 2:** Go to settings > Connect to Susi Hardware
-* **Step 3:** Add the default WebSocket URL for your Susi Hardwre Device.
+* **Step 3:** Add the default WebSocket URL for your Susi Hardware Device.
 If you are using webchat on the same device as Susi Hardware, it will be ws://127.0.0.1:9001 .
 Default port is 9001, unless configured otherwise.
 * **Step 4:** On successful connection, you will get a confirmation alert.
 After that, all your queries to your Susi Hardware Device and their results will show up on Susi Webchat.

 ### Speech Recognition and Synthesis